amr807/simple-simulation-for-Accumulator-/README.md

 Fetch-Execute Cycles simulator
-• The goal of the project it is to know how CPU doing fetch and execute cycle.
+•The goal of the project it is to know how CPU doing fetch and execute cycle.
 • The Fetch-Execute Cycle simulator is like a program that shows how CPU, follows steps to do fetch-execute cycle using program counter and instruction register.
-What did we learn from doing the project?
 • Understanding the CPU’s Process: The project helped in understanding how the CPU fetches instructions from memory and execute them.